Autotomy

-Autotomy ('self-amputation', from the Greek auto-, "self-" and tome, "severing") is the behaviour whereby an animal sheds or discards an appendage, usually as a self-defense mechanism to elude a predator's grasp or to distract the predator and thereby allow escape.
+Autotomy ('self-amputation', from the Ancient Greek auto-, "self-" and tome, "severing") is the behaviour whereby an animal sheds or discards an appendage, usually as a self-preservation mechanism to elude a predator's grasp or to distract the predator and thereby allow escape.
 Some animals are able to regenerate the lost body part later.
 Autotomy is thought to have evolved independently at least nine times.
-The term was coined in 1883 by Leon Fredericq.
+The term was coined in 1883 by Léon Fredericq.